Budget is already allotted for the year. There’s not enough time to make a deal.

 Decision-makers have their out-of-office messages on.
 Prospects have lost focus and are thinking more about parties than paperwork.

-It seems like as soon as the calendar flips to December your promising prospects go MIA, right as your team pushes to hit that Q4 quota.
+It seems like as soon as the calendar flips to October your promising prospects start to go MIA, right as your team pushes to hit that Q4 quota.

 Your salespeople probably hear a lot of year-end-specific sales objections around this time.
-Many believe the myth that December is a bad time to make a business buying decision or they don’t have the will to push a deal through.
-And that means the brush-offs start piling up like snow drifts.
+Many believe the myth that the end of the year is a bad time to make a business buying decision or they don’t have the will to push a deal through.
+And that means the brush-offs start piling up like fallen leaves and snow drifts.

-You know that when your clients make buying decisions in December, your team is able to set them up to hit the ground running as soon as Q1 starts.
+You know that when your clients make buying decisions in Q4, your team is able to set them up to hit the ground running as soon as Q1 starts.

 However, this post isn’t about how to help your own sales team thrive during the “holiday sales slump.”
 It’s about what happens when you’re the one on the other side of a deal.